publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch105/schII/m__us_usc_t42_s9837b.md

                 (i) assist Head Start agencies to collaborate with entities involved in State and local planning processes to better meet the needs of low-income children from birth to school entry, and their families;

-                (ii) assist Head Start agencies to coordinate activities with the State agency responsible for administering the State program carried out under the Child Care and Development Block Grant Act of 1990 ([42 U.S.C.
-9858][/us/usc/t42/s9858] et seq.) and entities providing resource and referral services in the State, to make full-working-day and full calendar year services available to children;
+                (ii) assist Head Start agencies to coordinate activities with the State agency responsible for administering the State program carried out under the Child Care and Development Block Grant Act of 1990 \[[42 U.S.C.
+9857][/us/usc/t42/s9857] et seq.\] and entities providing resource and referral services in the State, to make full-working-day and full calendar year services available to children;

                 (iii) promote alignment of curricula used in Head Start programs and continuity of services with the Head Start Child Outcomes Framework and, as appropriate, State early learning standards;